AVEVA/OMF-Docs/documentation/containers/container-messages.md

 # Container Messages

-A Container is defined as a collection of Data events of identical Type and version.
-Each Container has a unique ID, defined upon creation of the Container.
+A Container can be defined for Types whose classification is `dynamic`, and provides a stream of data events.
+Each Container has a unique ID defined by the user.

-Once a Type has been registered with a Type message, Containers can begin using that Type.
-Containers can be created, updated, or deleted.
+Immediately after a Type has been registered using a Type message, Containers may be created using that Type.
+Containers support the same set of actions defined for Type messsages: `create`, `update`, and `delete`.

 The body of a Container message consists of an array of objects with the following keywords: